aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-In addition to the cluster and the capacity, there are two additional components you might want to
-provision within a VPC.
+There are two additional components you might want to provision within a VPC.

 #### Kubectl Handler